 - Secure the lid and set the pressure release knob to “Sealing".
 Select "Manual" or “Pressure Cook” for 5 minutes on HIGH pressure.

-- Allow the Instant Pot to sit undisturbed for a 5 minute natural pressure release; then carefully turn the pressure release knob to "Venting" to release the remaining steam.
+- Allow the Instant Pot to sit undisturbed for 5-minutes to release pressure.
+Carefully turn the pressure release knob to "Venting" to release the remaining steam.

-- Transfer hard boiled eggs to an ice bath for 5 minutes.
+- Transfer hard boiled eggs to an ice bath or cold water for 5 minutes.
+Transfer eggs to a flat surface and allow to dry.

 Equipment